ccao-data/data-architecture/docs/design-docs/reporting-sot.md

 - We could try to use [dbt snapshots](https://docs.getdbt.com/docs/build/snapshots) to capture point-in-time versions of the tables.
-A big caveat here is that snapshots to not yet work with Python dbt models.
+A big caveat here is that snapshots do not yet work with Python dbt models.
 - We could use dbt snapshots to take snapshots of the underlying data, then use that to construct the views.
-- We could manually capture the state of the tables each day and save them to a history table.
+- We could manually capture the state of the tables each day and save them to a history bucket, using the date as a partition key.

 This all begs the question: is immutability required for these tables?
 Or is it okay for the values to change slightly over time?